Pregnancy Acupuncture: Nurturing Your Body & Easing Common Pregnancy Symptoms

 Prebirth and Postpartum Acupuncture: Optimising Your Body’s Beneficial Responses

-• Supporting hormonal shifts & promoting your natural hormone cascade and reducing the impact of stress (which can interfere with labour, as well as milk supply)
+• Easing stress & anxiety (which can interfere with labour, as well as milk supply)

 Prebirth and Postpartum Acupuncture